ibm-cloud-docs/loadbalancer-service/array-load-balancer-migration-faqs.md

 ## What protocols can I choose when using the Cloud Load Balancer?

 You can choose HTTP, HTTPS, and TCP protocols.
-IBM also offers Layer-7 support.
+IBM also offers layer 7 support.
+Refer to [About {{site.data.keyword.cloud_notm}} Load Balancer](/docs/loadbalancer-service?topic=loadbalancer-service-about-ibm-cloud-load-balancer) for supported features.

 ## I need a particular type of cipher.
 Does Cloud Load Balancer support that?